Luncheyea/stocks-prediction-using-rnn/README.md

 # Stocks Prediction Using RNN

-This project was developed as part of the Artificial Neural Network course within the Department of CSIE at National Taiwan Normal University.
-Its primary objective is to utilize neural networks for the prediction of the 0050.TW stock index.<br>
+This project was developed as part of the Artificial Neural Network course within the Department of CSIE at National Taiwan Normal University during the Spring semester, 2024.<br>
+Its primary objective is to utilize neural networks for the prediction of the 0050.TW stock index.
 For more detailed insights, the technical report associated with this project is available [[here](Stocks_Prediction_Using_RNN.pdf)].<br>

 ## Prerequisites

-- Python >= 3.10.14
+- Python == 3.10.14
-- pandas >= 2.2.1
+- PyTorch == 2.2.1
-- Matplotlib >= 3.8.3
+- pandas == 2.2.1
-- PyTorch >= 2.2.1
+- Matplotlib == 3.8.3

 ## Training